atticus-sullivan/ktask/README.md

 the order, number and name of the stages used.

 ## Project state
 This project is still in a early stage.
-It can alreay be used (I'm doing so) but it's not well tested and there might be bugs.
+It can already be used (I'm doing so) but it's not well tested and there might be bugs.

 For open issues / planned features, see the